16 Wonders of the Natural World That Everyone Should See in Their Lifetime

 One of the most sought-after proposal destinations in the world, Heart Reef sits off the coast of Queensland, Australia.
 Created by a natural cluster of coral, the tiny formation sits among 74 tropical islands.
 It’s a protected landmark, so the best way to see the heart-shaped attraction is from the air.
 Book a chartered flight to take in the swirling Whitsundays shallows, white sand inlets, and picturesque coral from above.

 The natural travertine pools in Pamukkale, Turkey, might be gaining social media fame, but few know about the turquoise pools in Huanglong, China.
-The UNESCO World Heritage Site is located in the northwest Sichuan Province and has a surprisingly diverse offering.
+The UNESCO World Heritage Site is located in the northwestern Sichuan Province and has a surprisingly diverse offering.
 From snowcapped mountains and glaciers to calcite pools and hot springs, there’s good reason this destination is gaining popularity.
 While you’re there, keep an eye out for a giant panda or Sichuan golden snub-nosed monkey, which are both native to the area.

 Sitting on the tip of Trolltunga could be one of the most surreal and exhilarating experiences in the world.
 Translating to troll tongue, the long rock formation hovers about 2300 feet above Lake Ringedalsvatnet, offering panoramic views over the Norwegian mountain range and tumbling clouds.
-Plan your visit with caution, though—Huffington Post dubbed the destination “the scariest Instagram spot on Earth,” as the hiking hot spot is unpatrolled and without barricades.
-This might be one destination best left for the thrill seekers!
+Plan your visit with caution, though—Huffington Post dubbed the destination “the scariest Instagram spot on Earth” as the hiking hot spot is unpatrolled and without barricades.
+This might be one destination best left for the thrill seekers.

 Hidden in a grotto on a secluded volcanic island, To Sua Ocean Trench is a naturally occurring swimming pool.
 Surrounded by lush jungle vines, the jewel-colored water is connected to the Pacific Ocean via a lava tube.
 It’s believed the pool was created when a volcano erupted on the island, forging the 98-foot-deep hole, which is now used as a local swimming spot.
 Don your bikini and climb down the huge wooden ladder to a diving platform, where you can jump into the clear salt water.